Transparent dark purple Travel Guide by Insurte logo

 There might be oral examinations.
 In Germany, it isn't uncommon to face oral examinations (and not just in a language course - for any course).
 This isn't a common occurrence in the States, so it's something to just be aware of.

-Keep a couple of euros (coins) on you at all time.
+Keep a couple of euros (coins) on you at all times.
 In many places, the bathrooms are not free.
 Make sure you have a couple of euros just in case you find yourself really needing to go to the bathroom while out and about.

 Stoßlüften.
 Germans open the window (even when it's cold out) for a few minutes every day in order to get rid of the stuffy, stale air inside and "freshen" the apartment.
 If you see people opening windows in winter, or for a little bit every day, that's why!

-Insurte – Insurance Broker – 5 Ter Rue du Magasin à Poudre 14000 Caen (France)
+Insurte – Insurance Broker – 75 rue de l'Arquette 14000 Caen (France)

 Registered with the Caen (France) Register of Business and Companies under number 523 065 860 and with ORIAS under number 10 056 187.
 Insurte is subject to the control of the French Prudential and Resolution Supervisory Authority (ACPR), located at 4 Place de Budapest, CS 92459, 75436 Paris Cedex 09 (France).